Recently I decided to try out Skylum Luminar, a new photo editing software that competes with, and may I say, possibly outperforms Adobe Lightroom.

 - I haven’t perfected the texture overlay tool yet – but I think I need to find the right image and texture and play with it a bit more.

 Bottom line here is that it’s still a fairly new product and there will always be bugs (expect a few in the Windows beta version – there was with Lightroom too so don’t hold that against Macphun).
 But the Macphun team are very responsive and listen to requests.
 I’m excited to see where they take Luminar and am glad I’m getting on the ground floor.

 So what are you waiting for?
-Go get a trial version and give it a test drive yourself.
+Go get Luminar Neo and try it out for yourself.